AsteriusIT/swhp-operator/README.md

 kubectl apply -f statichost.yaml
 ```

-STP Operator will handle the necessary updates to the Nginx server and ingress
+SWHP Operator will handle the necessary updates to the Nginx server and ingress
 resources.

 ### Custom Nginx proxy